-Your time with on your degree will be split between the Waterfront Building, our innovative Atrium Building, and your hospital placement.
+Your time with on your degree will be split between the Waterfront Building, our innovative building The Atrium, and your hospital placement.

 The Waterfront Building has six floors, one auditorium which seats 200 people, two main lecture theatres each seating 140 people and 34 teaching rooms seating between 18 and 80 people.
 Every teaching room has state-of-the-art AV equipment enhancing students learning experience and spread across the open study areas there are approximately 50 iMacs.
 We offer open study on all floors, where students can access networked computers.

-The Atrium houses the Ipswich Waterfront Innovation Centre (IWIC) and our well-resourced library, which offers extensive print and digital resources, with plenty of study space and pods for extra privacy.
+The Atrium houses the Innovation Labs and our well-resourced library, which offers extensive print and digital resources, with plenty of study space and pods for extra privacy.

 View the below video to find out more about our brand new Health and Wellbeing building.